asdelday/react-app-template/README.md

 ### Installation

-**Important:** be care if the project has its own `.npmrc`.
-If the project has an own registry configure it properly.
+**Important:** be care, this project has its own `.npmrc` to configure some rules for the package manager.

 ```bash
 npm install